Neranjan1994/Neranjan1994.github.io/_pages/about.md

 ---

 I am a PhD student in Mathematics at Texas Tech University.
-My research areas are Complex Analysis, Symmetrization and Potential Theory.
+And also, I am working as a Graduate Part time Instructor at the Department of Mathematics and Statistics.
 ### About my research

-My research interests are on signal processing and machine learning.
+My research interests are Complex Analysis, Potential Theory and Symmetrization.
 Read more about my research [here](/research/).

 ### Education